Campus Conduct System

 - A procedural error or omission occurred that significantly impacted the decision of the administrator

 - Sanction(s) imposed were substantially disproportionate to the severity of the violation of the policy which the responding party was found to have committed.

-The vice president for student life and dean of students is administratively responsible for the overall student conduct process on campus but is not a member of the CCB.
+The vice president for student life is administratively responsible for the overall student conduct process on campus but is not a member of the Campus Conduct Board (CCB).
 There are three members of the board; one elected faculty member, one elected student senator and one additional faculty or staff member chosen by recommendation.
 The student representative serves one year and the faculty/staff representatives serve two years.
 The additional faculty member will be chosen in alternate years to assure that at least one member of the committee has experience from previous cases.
 Training of CCB members will happen once a semester.
 Members of the CCB are chosen as follows: